IT008-2025-Nhom20/ImageAutomate/docs/api/PipelineGraph.md

 # PipelineGraph

-`PipelineGraph` is the core data structure representing the workflow graph in ImageAutomate.
+`PipelineGraph` is the data structure representing the workflow graph in ImageAutomate.
 It manages the collection of blocks and the connections between them.

 ## Responsibilities